Seeds are the origin and the future of agriculture. And yet, we keep losing so much...

 To date, following more than sixty years of restrictive legislation on the marketing of seeds at EU level, a very limited number of plant varieties and breeding materials are being placed on the market, threatening food sovereignty and security.

 Faced with growing climatic pressures, this system must be questioned for its glaring lack of equity and capacity to adapt.
-Two challenges that seed heterogeneity and diversity can help address.

 In July 2023, the European Commission tabled two proposals for legislation that will be decisive for the future of our agri-food systems (on Plant Reproductive Material, on Plants produced by certain new genomic techniques).
 In this context, we are engaged in policy analysis and advocacy work, sharing voices and demands from the field in collaboration with key partners.